frirasyidi/frirasyidi.github.io/_pages/about.md

   <tr>
     <td>2016&ndash;2018</td>
     <td>
       <strong>UX UI Designer</strong> for <a href="https://www.happyfresh.com">HappyFresh</a><br/>I learned that well-researched design alone is not enough.
-I completed a lot of design works as well as the necessary research to produce it, but only a handful of my work are ended up getting developed despite the team already practicing Scrum.
+I completed a lot of design work as well as the necessary research to produce it, but only a handful of my work ended up getting developed despite the team already practicing Scrum.
 I then talked to my CTO aiming to change things around.
     </td>
   </tr>
   <tr>